 Now that you know how computers work and know what this “playground” thing is, it’s time to start writing some Swift!

 You may wish to follow along with your own playground.
 Simply create one and type in the code as you go!

 First up is something that helps you organize your code.
 Read on!

 The Swift compiler generates executable code from your source code.
 To accomplish this, it uses a detailed set of rules you will learn about in this book.
 Sometimes these details can obscure the big picture of why you wrote your code a certain way or even what problem you are solving.
 To prevent this, it’s good to document what you wrote so that the next human who passes by will be able to make sense of your work.
 That next human, after all, may be a future you.

-Like most other programming languages, Swift allows you to document your code using what are called comments.
-These allow you to write any text directly alongside your code and are ignored by the compiler.
+Swift, like most other programming languages, allows you to document your code through the use of what are called comments.
+These allow you to write any text directly along side your code and is ignored by the compiler.

 The first way to write a comment is like so: